sandialabs/snl-quest/README.md

 * Solver compatible with Pyomo

 ### Installation
 You will want to obtain the codebase for QuESt.
-You can do that by downloading a release version in a compressed archive from the "Releases" tab on the GitHub page.
+You can do that by downloading a release version in a compressed archive from the "releases" tab on the GitHub repository page.
 Alternatively, you can clone this repository or download a compressed archive of it by clicking the "Clone or download" button on this page.
 We recommend keeping the QuESt files in a location where you have read/write permission.
 Once you have the codebase, follow the appropriate set of instructions for your operating system.

 #### Windows
 1. Install Python, preferably via scientific distribution such as [Anaconda](https://www.anaconda.com/download/).
 Use the 64 or 32-Bit Graphical installer as appropriate.